A sustainable diet is one that is generally healthy and has a low impact on the environment and food supply.

 - water usage to grow crops to feed livestock

-For example, farming an acre of corn for human consumption means that all that food can go directly to feeding a growing human population.
+For example, farming an acre of corn for human consumption means all that food can go directly to feeding a growing human population.

 For people who eat animal products, the same acre of corn would go toward feeding livestock.
 However, the animals themselves also take up additional land and resources.
 So, farming animal foods requires significantly more land.